 The school's core values and standards, alongside the fundamental British Values, are upheld and demonstrated throughout all aspects of the school.
 This is underpinned by the school's behaviour policy, pastoral support system and our planned evidence-based relationships education/relationships and sex education and health education and reinforced throughout the whole curriculum.

-See West Park School's Relationships and Sex Education policy and Behaviour and Discipline policy.
+See West Park School's relationships education/relationships and sex education and health education policy and behaviour policy.

 Online safety